Why Study Garden Design with LCGD Australia

 They’re joined by a talented roster of lecturers — all practising professionals working across horticulture, planting design, construction and landscape architecture.
 This means every lesson is grounded in real projects and current industry practice, giving students insight into how professional garden and landscape designers think, create and build.

-COLLEGE DIRECTOR | HEAD LECTURER, MELBOURNE
+COLLEGE DIRECTOR | HEAD LECTURER, AUSTRALIA

 Brent Reid